Table of Contents

 All limited companies registered in the UK are required to prepare financial accounts each year and deliver them to Companies House and HMRC.
-These accounts, which may also be referred to as ‘annual accounts’ or ‘statutory accounts’, report the financial activity and performance of a business for its previous financial year.
+These accounts, which may also be referred to as ‘annual accounts’ or ‘statutory accounts’, report the financial activity and performance of a company during its previous financial year.

 The financial year of a limited company is usually a 12-month period that ends on the ‘accounting reference date’ (ARD), which normally falls the anniversary of company formation.
 Annual accounts are also used to work out how much Corporation Tax a company has to pay to HMRC on its taxable profits.